Fund helps kids win Chincoteague ponies

 Alyssa is the latest Marylander to win a nationwide contest sponsored by a Carroll County nonprofit dedicated to helping young people make that particular dream come true every year.

-The Feather Fund, based in Westminster, will provide Alyssa and fellow winner Kensington Nelson of Monterey, Calif., with enough cash to place the winning bid on one foal apiece in the annual Chincoteague Island Pony Auction next week.
+The Feather Fund, based in Westminster, will provide Alyssa and fellow winner Kensington Nelson of Monterey, Calif., with enough cash to place the winning bid on one foal each in the annual Chincoteague Island Pony Auction on Thursday.

-The auction is one of the main events of Pony Penning Week, a seven-day celebration of Chincoteague’s pony heritage that raises hundreds of thousands of dollars each year for the Chincoteague Volunteer Fire Co., which owns the wild ponies and cares for them year-round.
+The auction is one of the main events of Pony Penning Week, a seven-day celebration of Chincoteague’s pony heritage that raises hundreds of thousands of dollars each year for the Chincoteague Volunteer Fire Co., which owns and cares for the wild ponies year-round.

 Winners are asked to donate some or all of that money to the Feather Fund to help support the following year’s recipients.